supradeepk/Linked-List/README.md

 # Linked-List

-Linked List imeplementation in Javascript to use in projects
+Linked List imleplementation in Javascript to use in projects

 // Class usage